harvester/harvester-installer/README.md

 a temporary file which is passed to [harv-install](https://github.com/harvester/harvester-installer/blob/master/package/harvester-os/files/usr/sbin/harv-install) which in turn calls `elemental install` to provision the system.
 The harv-install script also preloads all the container images.
-Finally the system is rebooted.
+Finally, the system is rebooted.

 On the newly installed system, `harvester-installer` remains active on the console in order to show the cluster management URL along with